eriklindernoren/Sonus-JFugueUI/README.md

 The app was built with the goal of being able to compose music using the JFugue library for Java.

-Sonus.app is a executable of the application on the OSX-platform.
+Sonus.app should be executable on the OSX platform.